Table of Contents

 To enable the geolocation with MaxMind GeoLite2, please proceed as follows:

-- Set the Options -> Geolocation -> Geolocation option to “Enabled”.
+- Set the Options -> Geolocation → General -> Geolocation option to “Enabled”.

-- Set the Options -> Geolocation -> Geolocation Service to “MaxMind GeoLite2”.
+- Set the Options -> Geolocation → General -> Service to “MaxMind GeoLite2”.

-- Select the countries where the plugin should display the cookie notice with the Options -> Geolocation -> Geolocation Locale option.
+- Select the countries where the plugin should display the cookie notice with the Options -> Geolocation -> General -> Locale option.

 As a secondary method to include the layout elements generated by the plugin in the posts, you can use the following WordPress shortcodes: